kyma-project/kyma/docs/04-operation-guides/troubleshooting/obsv-02-troubleshoot-jaeger-shows-few-traces.md

 1. To set the value for the **trace sampling** attribute, create a values YAML file.
    The following example sets the value to `60`, which means 60% of the requests are sent to Jaeger.

-   > **CAUTION:** Be careful if you consider sending 100% of the requests to Jaeger, as this might destabilize Istio.

    ```yaml
    istio:
      kyma_istio_operator: |-